katilp/hlt-paths/README.md

 [...]
 ```

-The example is for the 2013 HI data but it can be modified by changing the input file list and the selected year.
+The example is for the 2013 HI-related data but it can be modified by changing the input file list and the selected year.

 The relevant part of the json is: